 5. Your session can only be during the “golden hour”.

 While the natural light of the evening produces great results, the time of your session isn’t limited to just the golden hour.
-Depending on the location of the session, we can schedule at almost any time of day to coordinate with your schedule.
+Depending on the location of the session, I can schedule at almost any time of day to coordinate with your schedule.

 6. Formal clothing is required.